JoshMcguigan/traffic/README.md

 The first time running Traffic, you will be asked to enter your Github credentials.
 If you have two factor authentication enabled on Github you'll need to setup a personal access token for Traffic, with the read:user and repo permissions.

+To clear your Github credentials, use `traffic --logout`.

 ## License

 Licensed under either of